Day 1 You'll See:

-Music City, USA is known the world over for its larger-than-life legacy of Country Music Entertainment.
+Music City, USA has known the world over for its larger-than-life legacy of Country Music Entertainment.
 This exciting 3 Day Educational Tour guarantees you and your young charges will find yourselves equally enamored of the city’s rich Civil War heritage, glorious architecture, historic points of interest and world-class museums.
 You’ll even have a chance to mingle with the not-so-dearly departed, poke around notorious local haunts and learn all about a Murder on Music Row!

 Nashville City Tour

-You’ve arrived in Nashville, and first up on your 3 Day Educational itinerary is a fabulous and fun 3.5 hour familiarization tour!
+You’ve arrived in Nashville, and first up on your 3 Day, Educational itinerary is a fabulous and fun 3.5-hour familiarization tour!
 You and your student group will make an easy acquaintance of Music City on this popular excursion that gets you around to Historic Downtown, 2nd Avenue and Broadway, Fort Nashboro, the State Capitol, The Parthenon, Music Row and Studio B (home of more than 100 of Elvis’ top ten hits), Bicentennial Mall, Vanderbilt University, Ryman Auditorium, the Country Music Hall of Fame and more!

 State Capitol Tour

 This stately limestone Greek Revival style building - a commanding tribute to the people of Tennessee - was the crowning achievement of noted architect William Strickland, who died unexpectedly during the project and was buried in the north façade.
-Inside the impressively appointed building guests will find, amongst the cast iron railings and spiral staircases, marble columns and elaborate light fixtures a range of fascinating artwork and artifact “of the day;” a fine example of 19th century renderings as well as a testament to our growth as a Nation.
+Inside the impressively appointed building guests will find, amongst the cast iron railings and spiral staircases, marble columns and elaborate light fixtures a range of fascinating artwork and artifact “of the day;” a fine example of 19th-century renderings as well as a testament to our growth as a Nation.
 Magnificent statuary honoring Sam Davis, Sgt.
-Alvin York, and Presidents Andrew Jackson and Andrew Johnson as well as the tombs of President and Mrs. James K. Polk are sited on the Capitol grounds; guided tours are available Monday through Friday on the hour.
+Alvin York, and Presidents Andrew Jackson and Andrew Johnson, as well as the tombs of President and Mrs. James K. Polk, are sited on the Capitol grounds; guided tours are available Monday through Friday on the hour.
 P.S.: Don’t forget to ask your chaperone about the bullet hole in the stone rail of the main stairs!

 Tennessee State Museum

 Visitors on Music City getaway will definitely want to make a stop at the Tennessee State Museum, showcasing three floors and over 120,000 square feet of Tennessee-related exhibits, including one of the world’s most comprehensive collections of Civil War uniforms, weapons and battle flags.
 The Military Museum, a branch of the Tennessee State Museum, located in the War Memorial Building across the street, presents exhibits dealing with America's overseas conflicts, beginning with the Spanish-American War in 1898 and ending with World War II in 1945.
-Originally created to house World War I artifacts and other collections from the State, the Museum’s fascinating arrangements treat visitors today to a rich cross section of Tennessee history, from a fascinating look at Prehistoric native cultures and a trek through the wild frontier first discovered by Spanish conquistadors to studies of the glorious Antebellum period, the terrible upheaval and division of the Civil War and an introduction to the Post-Civil War South.
+Originally created to house World War I artifacts and other collections from the State, the Museum’s fascinating arrangements treat visitors today to a rich cross-section of Tennessee history, from a fascinating look at Prehistoric native cultures and a trek through the wild frontier first discovered by Spanish conquistadors in studies of the glorious Antebellum period, the terrible upheaval and division of the Civil War and an introduction to the Post-Civil War South.
 The Museum Store tenders a fabulous array of educational materials and

 memorabilia in addition to lovely jewelry, wood carvings, hand crafted soaps, pottery and fine photography by noted Tennessee artisans.